tomhendra/courses/udemy--learning-to-learn/README.md

 ## 4. Science

-The science on which learning principles aforementioned are based.
+The science on which efficient learning foundations are based.

 - Focus vs Diffuse Learning: Efficient learning is accomplished by moving between both modes.
 - Multitasking is usually a bad strategy, and causes dual tsk interference where cognitive efficiency depletes.